mmyczka/done-list/README.md

 ## Modifications Made
 ### Domain-specific Naming
 Names have been changed to align more with the "Done-list" domain.
 This includes class names, table names, and routes.
+One of the prominent changes in the code was the renaming of "Computer" to "CompletedTask", aligning better with the project's theme.
 ### Database Structure
 New positions were added to the database: